polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/intro.md

 - [Fork on GitHub](https://github.com/polkadot-js/extension)

-Although it is possible to build an alternative to [FRAME](./link-to-frame) using Substrate primitives, there has not yet been any significant community efforts to do so.
+Although it is possible to build an alternative to [FRAME](./link-to-frame) using Substrate primitives, there has not yet been any significant community efforts to do so yet.
 ## Substrate tools

 Developers building with Substrate can use a number of tools depending on where they are in their development cycle.